belovedpearl/Currency_Converter/README.md

 ---

-* I have added red color to fonts to make some sections stand out to user.
+* I have added red color to the header fonts to make some sections stand out to user.

+* Red color was used to highlight a notice of wrong input from user.

 * Blue color was also added to some statements to improve its appearance.

+---

 ### Font